 CrashPlan’s Enterprise SaaS solution; all administrative functions and storage are managed by the CrashPlan cloud.

-The web-based interface used to perform administrative functions (such as managing users, organizations, and numerous other settings) for the CrashPlan environment.
+The web-based interface used to detect and investigate security concerns, and to perform administrative functions (such as managing users, organizations, and numerous other settings) for the CrashPlan environment.

 Formerly called the "administration console."

 A broad term for all parts of a CrashPlan Cloud installation, which might include the CrashPlan console, organizations, users, and devices.

 Used to describe all aspects of the CrashPlan environment, including servers, clients, storage, data transport, and user management.

 The engine that runs backup operations in the background on a device running the CrashPlan app.

 Temporary holding state for archives after they are deactivated but before they expire and are permanently deleted.
 This is similar to a file in your computer’s Recycle Bin or Trash.
 A user who has an archive in cold storage still consumes a user subscription.
 Administrators can retrieve archives from cold storage throughout the cold storage retention period.

 The final step of archive maintenance.
 Compaction reclaims disk space by removing the following from the backup archive: old file versions and old deleted files (according to user or administrator settings), and files no longer selected for backup.

 Reduces the size of files so they take less space and less time to send.
 The CrashPlan app compresses files before sending them for backup, which increases the overall backup speed.
 This compression is lossless.
 The CrashPlan app does not compress certain types of files, such as files ending in .zip.